Home » How To » How to Turn Off SmartScreen Filter in Windows 10

 9. SmartScreen Filter is now disabled.

-Rather than disabling the SmartScreen for the entire system, you can disable it just in the Edge browser.
+If you are using Microsoft Edge as your primary browser, rather than disabling SmartScreen for the entire system, you can disable it only in Edge.
 That way, you can still access the websites blocked by the SmartScreen Filter without completely disabling the security feature system-wide.
 Here is how to disable SmartScreen Filter in the Edge browser.

 As you can see, it is pretty easy to turn off SmartScreen Filter in Windows 10.
-As I said before, only disabled the SmartScreen filter if necessary, and you know what you are doing.
+As I said before, only disable the SmartScreen filter if necessary, and you know what you are doing.
+If you have any questions or need help, comment below.
+I’ll be happy to assist.

 Leave a Comment